rogerpadilla/nukak/README.md

       exclude: [Confirmation],

       // `query` callback allows to extend all then queries that are requested to the API,
-      // so it is a good place to add additional filters to the queries (e.g. for multi tenant apps). query<E>(entity: Type<E>, qm: Query<E>, req: Request): Query<E> {
+      // so it is a good place to add additional filters to the queries,
+      // e.g. for multi tenant apps.
+      query<E>(entity: Type<E>, qm: Query<E>, req: Request): Query<E> {
         qm.$filter = {
           ...qm.$filter,